gokulambiotech/gokulambiotech.github.io/_posts/2021-09-26-Testimonial.md

 ## BioBlight Testimonial

 We are happy to share a testimony of our product written by one of our customers.
-You will find the full version of the PDF report.
+Download the [PDF report](/download/BioBlight-testimonial.pdf).
 We thank Mr. Chetan Nandhan for writing this testimonial.

 <object data="/download/BioBlight-testimonial.pdf" width="1000" height="400" type='application/pdf'/>